UCaNLabUMB/Testbed_Controller/Documentation/Testbed_Controller_Setup.md

 `scp id_rsa.pub pi@staticip:~\.ssh\authorized_keys` where `staticip` is the static ethernet IP address you specified before.

 In order to check and see if the SSH function is truly passwordless, try SSHing into that same Raspberry Pi with the command `ssh pi@staticip` it should bring you to the Raspberry Pi's terminal without asking for a password.

+Repeat this process for the reamaining `staticip`'s on the Testbed network.